top of page

 Ms Human Nutrition

-I’m a proud resident of The Pines, with both children at a local school and kinder here and I’m passionate about practical, accessible programs that improve well-being, reduce food insecurity and foster thriving, connected communities.
+I’m passionate about creating practical, accessible programs that improve well-being, reduce food insecurity, and foster thriving, connected communities.

-My career spans high-level restaurants here and internationally, a stint on MasterChef The Professionals and hands-on experience in organic market gardens.
+My career spans high-level restaurants both in Australia and internationally, a stint on MasterChef: The Professionals, and hands-on experience in organic market gardens.

-I’m bringing all my experience together to teach and prepare the next generation for sustainable food systems inspiring them to grow, cook and fuel their bodies with knowledge and confidence.
+I bring all my experience together to teach and empower the next generation—helping them grow, cook, and fuel their bodies with knowledge, confidence, and practical skills.

 bottom of page